NervosEducationHub/EducationHubArticles/What_is_merge_mining_(explainCKBot)/index.md

 ## Challenges and Controversies

 Despite its benefits, merge mining is not without its challenges.
 The requirement for additional development work, especially on the auxiliary chain, can be a barrier to entry.
-Furthermore, concerns about mining centralization emerge, as the process tends to favor larger mining pools with the resources to manage multiple chains simultaneously.
+Furthermore, concerns about miner honesty and centralization, as producing blocks for the auxillary chain does not cost miners anything, and therefore mounting an attack does not cost anything.
+Because of additional infrastructure and configuration, the process tends to favor larger mining pools with the resources to manage multiple chains simultaneously.

 ## Case Studies